LMetal/Jadescript/README.md

 9- Inside src/, create a .jglobal file, when asked to configure Xtext select Yes

-You can now write a global (or local) protocol inside the .iglobal file.
+You can now write a global (or local) protocol inside the .jglobal file.

 When saved, it will create in src-gen/local the local types.